marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/VSphere.md

 There is a number of permissions you MUST have as a user on VCenter for deployment of OpenShift on VSphere.

-Please refer to the requirements document for the specific requirements for IPI or UPI installs on VSphere.
+Please refer to the requirements document for the specific requirements for IPI or UPI installs on VSphere:
 <a href="https://ibm.box.com/v/DaffyProviderRequirements" target="_blank">https://ibm.box.com/v/DaffyProviderRequirements
 </a>
 ## Finding Provider Details